iftekmahmud/iftekmahmud.github.io/blog/wireless-dos/README.md

 - In my test on the "Bravo 6" network, the attack was successful, and all devices connected to my Wi-Fi (laptop and phones) lost their connection while the attack was running.

-- The output showed continuous "Sending DeAuth" messages, confirming the attack’s effectiveness.
+- The output showed continuous "Sending DeAuth" messages, confirming the attack's effectiveness.

  <div style="text-align: center;">
     <img src="assets/images/5.png" width="100">